aswini27ms/nasa-space-app-challenge-2025/README.md

 # Key Advantages
 ### Dual-Perspective Storytelling:
 By telling stories from both a cosmic and a human viewpoint, we make the science both fantastical and personally relevant.
+### Interactive Learning:
+The choice-based format actively engages users, leading to better understanding and knowledge retention than passive learning.
+Scientifically Grounded: Each story is built on the fundamental principles of heliophysics and space weather as studied by NASA, ensuring an educational foundation.
+Broad Appeal: The variety of stories and perspectives appeals to different learning styles and interests, making it an ideal tool for classrooms, families, and curious minds of any age.

 # Website Link
 https://nasa-space-app-kohl.vercel.app/